HairAnalysisReport.com

 A large percentage of metabolic toxins stems from the beginning – the digestive system.
 Numerous factors can compromise your digestive system.
 Here again, these include improper foods, supplements, medications, stress, and so on.

-This impairs the breakdown and complexing of nutrients for absorption throughout the digestive system.
+An alkaline stomach environment impairs the breakdown and complexing of nutrients for absorption throughout the digestive system.
 Even if you are consuming wholesome foods specific to your nutrient needs, an improper stomach environment is the beginning stage contributing to nutrient imbalances.

 In addition, without a proper acidic environment in the stomach, many bacteria or pathogens survive and can pass through.
 This not only creates a potential for adverse effects from the bacteria but also reaps havoc on the dynamic balance of our digestive flora.